 Best Portable Ozone CPAP Cleaner: Sleep8 Sanitizing Unit

 The compact, travel friendly Sleep8 sanitizing unit and foldable filter bag designed can be easily packed for use on the go.
 Quickly eliminate 99% of germs, mold, and bacteria in as little as three steps!
 Avoid the higher risks of becoming sick with a dirty CPAP by instantly cleaning your mask, tubing, machine, and more with the power of activated oxygen.

 - One of the quietest CPAP sanitizers on the market.

 - Turn on with one click, the device stops automatically.

 - Cordless and waterless.

-> Put together, the Lumin CPAP sanitizer and Lumin Bullet (sold separately) are one of the most powerful combinations available.
-The secret is the Bullet’s unique ability to clean inside your CPAP tubing.
-While the Lumin will disinfect your mask, headgear, and CPAP accessories, the Lumin Bullet uses magnets and an LED probe to sanitize where other UV cleaners can’t go!
+Put together, the Lumin CPAP sanitizer and Lumin Wand (sold separately) are one of the most powerful combinations available.
+While the Lumin will disinfect your mask, headgear, and CPAP accessories, the Lumin Wand let's you clean and sanitize effectively in the palm of your own hand!

-> - Lumin sanitizes CPAP supplies in only 5 minutes
+- Lumin sanitizes CPAP supplies in only 5 minutes

 - No need for filters or adapters